Select your language

 The suffering of monkeys for basic research

-Macaques are most commonly "used" at institutes conducting brain research.
-The suffering of the animals is not limited to the experiment.
-The monkeys are torn away from their mothers and families at a way too young age.
-They spent prolonged time all alone during quarantine, and are shipped in dark boxes under adverse conditions for days - often originating from Asia or Mauritius - to end up in European or US laboratories.
-In some cases, the animals come from breeding farms or even from the wild (46- 48).
+In some cases, the animals come from breeding farms or even from the wild (47- 49).
+Particularly alarming: Since 2022, long-tailed macaques have been classified as endangered species by the International Union for Conservation of Nature (IUCN) (50).
 On the way to the laboratories, there are usually intermediate stops via further institutions.
 Those institutions usually also breed monkeys in the countries themselves but cannot meet the demand - therefore they buy monkeys from Asia.
-The traumatized young animals spend some time here, before they are sold on (49, 50).
+The traumatized young animals spend some time here, before they are sold on (51, 52).
 And again, they are torn away from their (new) group to end up in a laboratory.

 After some time of acclimation in the laboratories, the young monkeys are "trained" to climb into the primate chair, allow themselves to be restrained, and perform certain tasks on the screen under water deprivation.
 Due to the life-threatening thirst, they have no other option than to surrender to their fate.
 This "training" alone can last for many months.
 If the animals behave according to the researcher's wishes, the first operations take place.